Project-F/F.LF/docs/package.md

 the JSON data in `manifest.js` is in the following schema:
 ```
 {
-	"data":"string/js-url",
+	"data":"string/url-js",
-	"specification":"string/js-url",
+	"properties":"string/url-js",
-	"resourcemap/optional":"string/js-url"
+	"resourcemap/optional":"string/url-js"
 }
 ```
 > note that this JSON schema is made up by me for the sake of understandability. there is however plan to develop a validator of this format.

-`js-url` is the url to a file with `.js` extension with the file name without the extension. sounds quirky, but this is inherited from `requirejs`. basically `path/to/x.js` should be written as `path/to/x`.
+`url-js` is the url to a file with `.js` extension with the file name without the extension. sounds quirky, but this is inherited from `requirejs`. basically `path/to/x.js` should be written as `path/to/x`.

 the entries are:
 - `data` is the url to the file `data.js`, corresponds to `data.txt` as found in LF2
-- `specification` is the url to the file `specification.js`, its format and usage is defined by __F.LF (extended standard)__
+- `properties` is the url to the file `properties.js`, its format and usage is defined by __F.LF (extended standard)__
 - `resourcemap` is the url to the file `resourcemap.js`, its format and usage is defined by [__F.core__](http://tyt2y3.github.io/F.core/docs/docs.html#resourcemap). a resourcemap allows mapping from a canonical resource name (shorter and understandable) to the actual url (long and ugly), for example, consider an entry:
 `'squirrel.png':'http://imagehost.com/FtvJG6rAG2mdB8aHrEa8qXj8GtbYRpqrQs9F8X8.png'`